OpenDSA/OpenDSA/RST/en/PL/SLang2ParameterPassing.rst

 ..    :scripts: AV/PL/paramPassingByName.js
 ..    :output: show

+*Author's Note: In the slide show above, the arrows from the parameters to the arguments are NOT actual pointers but rather a way to depict the fact that each parameter has a way (which we'll describe under the name 'thunk' in the next section) to refer back to the arguments in the caller's environment.*

 Now it is time for you to do a proficiency exercise to see how well you understand call-by-name.
 When you do this proficiency exercise, each assignment statement will require two steps.
 In the first step corresponding to an assignment statement, you will have to compute the value on the right-hand side and then click the location where that value will be stored.
-In the second step, you will have to click on a potentially new pointer destination resulting from the computation and assignment that comprised your answer for the first step.
+In the second step, you will have to click on a potentially new arrow destination resulting from the computation and assignment that comprised your answer for the first step.

 .. avembed:: AV/PL/paramPassingByNamePRO.html pe
    :long_name: ByName Proficiency Exercise

-This problem will help you review the differences among *call by copy-restore*, *call by macro*, and *call-by-name*.
+The following problem will help you review the differences among *call by copy-restore*, *call by macro*, and *call-by-name*.
 To earn credit for it, you must complete this randomized problem correctly three times in a row.